VarshiniiiiBM/CSPM_Project/Agenda.md

 *10.30 - 10.40 - Any doubts or suggestions.

 *10.40 - 11.00 - Feedback from Prof. Klein regarding the process and organization of the project meetings, suggestions for improvement.

+*11.00 - 11.10 - Agreemens on how to use the GIT repository incl.
+Agenda and Meeting Minutes (Fabian)